erikdahlstrom/3tz-specification/README.md

 A 3D Tiles archive must be a valid zip file according to the ISO/IEC 21320-1:2015 specification, with the addition of the Zstandard compression method as defined in “APPNOTE - .Zip File Format Specification” version 6.3.9, noting that it must use compression method ID 93 to indicate Zstandard was used.

-Informative note:
-> _For optimal read performance, files in the archive should be stored without compression, however, for a good trade of read performance and file size, use the Zstandard compression method.
+> **Informative note**: _For optimal read performance, files in the archive should be stored without compression, however, for a good trade of read performance and file size, use the Zstandard compression method.
 For best compatibility with legacy software, choose the standard deflate compression method, noting that this is the slowest of the three methods._

 All Local File Headers in the zip file must have compressed file size, uncompressed file size and crc32 set in the header.
 Note: this restricts the maximum file size for files inside the archive to 4 GB.